yacoubod/cogs121-project/milestone7.md

 *Yacoub:*

-*Sandra:*

-*Greg:*
+*Sandra:* Wrote JavaScript code to implement the SkyScanner API, which will give us the flight information needed to display available flights for the user

-Added the flights paths to the map as well as created the JavaScript that will display the flights taken from the API once implemented.
+*Greg:* Added the flights paths to the map as well as created the JavaScript that will display the flights taken from the API once implemented.

 **Screenshot of app:**
 ![](http://i.imgur.com/zYJuDxG.png)